 When you decide to take a DNA test ensure you build your family pedigree to the best of your ability.
 The more extensive your tree, working out how you are related to your matches will be that much easier.

 When you first start using DNA as a tool to progress your Family History research it can be very daunting.
 There is so much to learn and many people get put off by thinking they need to be science or math experts!
-Best practice suggests that you should start by looking at your results broadly, before diving into the detail of chromosome analysis.
+Best practice suggests that you should start by looking at your results broadly analysing your largest matches first, before diving into the detail of chromosome analysis.

 Every case is different.
 However many DNA questions can be answered by utilising the power of shared matches and clustering, then seeking to find the common ancestor within each group, through ‘tree triangulation’.
 This will often be sufficient for closer matches and the combination of a paper trail and a DNA match (within the expected range for the relationship) can be enough to confirm matches up to 3rd cousins.
 Relationship beyond 3rd cousins (or where a paper trail does not exist) need to be confirmed through chromosome analysis, using ‘segment triangulation’.
 You can read more about these on the ISOGG site.
 If you are looking to validate and confirm your pedigree, eventually you will need to delve into chromosome analysis techniques.

 The following chart was developed by Chris Woodlands in 2020.
 It suggests that for those new to DNA many initial research questions could be resolved by applying the following three step process (see Christines blog for more detail).

 - Grouping and clustering, using the Leeds Method.
 For this exercise the grouping tools (coloured dots) at AncestryDNA make the process much easier and are a good place to start.
 The process is easily adapted to FTDNA, My Heritage and 23andMe, but cannot be visualised as easily compared to AncestryDNA when working with your match list.